Information about MEPs salaries and allowances, including staffing arrangements, is published on the Parliament’s website, here.

 MEPs can choose their own staff within a budget set by Parliament.

-I employ two fulltime staff and two part-time.
+I employ three fulltime staff, two in Brussels and one in my constituency office in Clonmel, County Tipperary.
 None are related to me.